 - i.
-Examples of educational activities include a seminar series, supplementary courses, or specialized workshops, which should prepare scholars how to conduct scientific research during their research internships and provide context for tobacco control-relevant issues through courses on the subject.
+Examples of educational activities include a seminar series, supplementary courses, or specialized workshops, which should prepare scholars to conduct scientific research during their research internships and provide context for tobacco control-relevant issues through courses on the subject.
 Scholars should also be encouraged to present their research internship and tobacco control projects to peers and others beyond the SVFSI Scholar Meeting that will be organized in collaboration with TRDRP. - ii.
 SVFSI Programs will develop a plan for advising their scholars on their career paths and pursuing further educational opportunities beyond the scholarship. - iii.
-Each funded program will be asked to collaborate with TRDRP to develop one to two webinars for a nine webinar series that covers TRDRP's research priorities (see V.2.C).
-This Initiative intends to provide students with an overview of a broad range of topics relevant to tobacco control, policy and research.
-Attendance at all nine webinars will be required for all scholars across the Initiative and the webinar series will be offered to other TRDRP-funded trainees.
+This initiative intends to provide students with an overview of a broad range of topics relevant to tobacco prevention, treatment, policy and research.
+Programs are encouraged to collaborate on and share educational materials among all SVFSI Programs and all scholars.